Please remove this section when submitting your homework.

 and plot it on the same graph.
 Moving average

-means that for each day, you take the average of the previous 90 days.
+means that for each day, you take the average of the past 10 days

-Please do this in two ways: 1) there is a built-in function called
+(including the current day).
+Please do this in two ways: 1) there is a

 in the quantmod